 School grounds are often the first place children find out about bullying, and they are generally unaware they have the ability to stop it.
 For those who have grown up surrounded by extended family, this is a subject that rarely comes up.
 The adults and other children around them are a cohesive group who look out for each other, and there is little need to explain what bullying is or how it happens.
 For students facing this situation for the first time, there are tools that can help them stop the bullying in a variety of different ways.

 Do Not Participate

 Being part of a group is important for students, and those seeking new friends might fall in with a person who is a bully.
-While the bully might not pick on them, that person could begin their bad behavior when a new friend is around.
+While the bully might not pick on them, that person could begin their bad behaviour when a new friend is around.
 Taking part in the activity makes the new friend a participant, and children often go along with the group.
-For those who know that bullying is wrong, they understand that they do not participate in this type of behavior.
-Walking away from their friend who is a bully is a good start, but standing up for the person who is the object of this behavior is an even better way to stop their participation.
+For those who know that bullying is wrong, they understand that they do not participate in this type of behaviour.
+Walking away from their friend who is a bully is a good start, but standing up for the person who is the object of this behaviour is an even better way to stop their participation.

 See and Say Something

 Young students often find it difficult to cope with unfamiliar situations, and that is one of the reasons they might find they or their friends are being bullied.
 Their lack of knowledge is used by someone older or larger to bully them, and that person knows they will be unable to stop the situation.
 That is one reason educators have begun to reinforce the message that if a student sees someone being bullied, they should say something to a teacher or adult.
 This is a fundamental tool in the campaign to stop bullying at school as well as in other areas of life, but it is also a difficult lesson for children to learn when they have been told not to tattle on others.